MicrosoftDocs/windows-ai-docs/docs/faq.md

 ## How do I convert a model of a different format to ONNX?

-You can use [WinMLTools](convert-model-winmltools.md) to convert models of several different formats to ONNX.
+You can use [WinMLTools](convert-model-winmltools.md) to convert models of several different formats, such as Apple CoreML and scikit-learn, to ONNX.

 ## Which version of WinMLTools should I use?